Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 Contacted by WhatsApp, a lawyer for that company, Ramdan Mohammad, said the women’s accounts were “absolutely incorrect.”
 He said the women “consent to come to work in Syria and that is [confirmed] by video with their voice and pictures by the sending office before they travel, and we do our part to secure sponsors, homes and people who treat them very well and humanely.”
 He said, “We check in on them and that they receive their full wages periodically and ask about their communication with their families via the Internet.”

-Mohammad added that the agency helps any workers who raise concerns, and there have been no complaints similar to those made by the women interviewed by The Post.
+Mohammad added that the agency helps any workers who raise concerns and that there have been no complaints similar to those made by the women interviewed by The Post.

 Employer knew she was 12